!-- Google tag (gtag.js) -->

 “I have used [Your product name] and am in love with their features like [explain 3-5 features that you like about the product].
 It has helped us overcome [2-3 challenges you faced].
 There are a few disadvantages [write 1-2 of them, this can be optional].
 But overall, using [your product’s name] has been a great experience.”

-Press coverage, reviews, and endorsements from highly influential media outlets can generate a lot of positive buzz and be an asset you can link to long-term from your website.
+Press coverage, reviews, and endorsements from highly influential media outlets can generate a lot of positive buzz and be an asset you can link to long-term from your own website.
 The credibility and reach of the publications that post these reviews can have the power to shape the public's view about your product.
+These are most helpful when your target audience is in the publication’s readership demographic.

 Here, The Independent reviews the popular meditation app, Headspace.
 It’s written by their “Chief science officer” and uses a scientific term of how meditation can “change the shape of your brain” to get more credibility and authenticity.